 5. Post Articles that are Already Getting Buzz on Other Accounts

 When it comes to finding shareable articles, why reinvent the wheel?
-Follow accounts that are likely to appeal to your target reader and keep an eye on which of their article-shares are getting the most engagement.
+Follow accounts that are likely to appeal to your target reader and keep an eye on which of their article-shares get more retweets on Twitter.
 Chances are, your readers will appreciate this content too!

 6. Include a Photo That Catches People’s Eyes While Scrolling

 One great thing about sharing articles is most of them come with good photos built-in, and you should take advantage of that.
 If you want to get retweets on Twitter, think about your Tweet’s visuals.

 When you enter a link with the text of your content, Edgar will visit the link and “scrape” it to see if there are any images he can grab for you.
 It’s almost too easy!

 The One Situation Where You Should NOT Use These Strategies